 Check out the “Suggested Products” section for more info.

-The downside to it is that it has 16 dry times before you can paint over it.
+The downside is that it has 16 hours of dry time before you can paint over it.

 You can paint over laminate without sanding by cleaning your surfaces with a green Brillo pad.